brimdata/zed/docs/lake/format.md

 Each journal entry implies a snapshot of the data in a pool.
 A snapshot is computed by applying the transactions in sequence from entry TAIL to the journal entry in question, up to HEAD.
-This gives the set of commit tags that comprise a snapshot.
+This gives the set of commit IDs that comprise a snapshot.

 The set of branch pointers in a pool is assembled at any point in the journal's history